We assist in maintaining your visa status and supporting you through your WSU journey as a student…and beyond!

-The Learning Support Center in Kruegel G-10 helps all international students across the WSU system with English and supports University coursework taught by WSU faculty.
+The Learning Support Center helps all international students across the WSU system with English and supports university coursework taught by WSU faculty.
 The Center is a resource to both students and faculty to support academic success.

-International graduate teaching assistants (TAs) must take the University’s language evaluation before beginning their teaching assignment.
+International graduate teaching assistants (TAs) must take the university’s language evaluation before beginning their teaching assignments.